Diablov7/Gitbook/code-of-conduct-and-brand-guidelines.md

 description: >-
   This section defines the standards of behavior and brand representation expected from all Cellframe Ambassadors.
-All ambassadors are expected to operate with integrity, responsibility, and alignment with Cellframe's values.
+All ambassadors are expected to operate with integrity, responsibility, and alignment i
 ---

-# Code of Conduct and Brand Guidelines
+# 🫡 Code of Conduct and Brand Guidelines

 ## General Guidelines